hapi-swagger/hapi-swagger/README.md

 * pathPrefixSize: selects what segment of the URL path is used to group endpoints - the default is: 1
 * payloadType: weather accepts JSON or form parameters for payload - the default is: 'json'
 * produces: an array of the output types from your API - the default is: ['application/json']
+* authorizations: an object containing [swagger authorization objects](https://github.com/swagger-api/swagger-spec/blob/master/versions/1.2.md#515-authorization-object), the keys mapping to hapi authentication. by default an authorization type of apiKey exists passed via the header for all endpoints with auth:true set.

 ### Response Object